jbostoen/iTop-custom-extensions/web/extensions/jb-mail-to-ticket-automation/readme.md

 Benefit: if the email wasn't seen due to a lost IMAP connection, the EmailReplica got deleted with the original Combodo extension.
 If in the next run the IMAP connection functions properly, the email would be reprocessed as 'new' - which led to new tickets being created.

+## Unset IMAP deletion flag
+By default, the IMAP deletion flag is removed upon processing the email.
+It's set back only if necessary.